huaweicloud/terraform-provider-hcs/docs/index.md

 ### Environment variables

-You can provide your credentials via the `HW_ACCESS_KEY` and `HW_SECRET_KEY` environment variables, representing your Huawei Cloud Access Key and Secret Key, respectively.
+You can provide your credentials via the `HCS_ACCESS_KEY` and `HCS_SECRET_KEY` environment variables, representing your Huawei Cloud Access Key and Secret Key, respectively.

 ```hcl
 provider "huaweicloudstack" {}